jrpotter/notebook/notes/set/graphs.md

 %%ANKI
 Basic
 What is a path of (say) graph $G$?
-Back: A trail of $G$ in which no vertex is repeated (except possibly the first and last).
+Back: A trail of $G$ in which no vertex is repeated (except possibly the first with the last).
 Reference: Oscar Levin, *Discrete Mathematics: An Open Introduction*, 3rd ed., n.d., [https://discrete.openmathbooks.org/pdfs/dmoi3-tablet.pdf](https://discrete.openmathbooks.org/pdfs/dmoi3-tablet.pdf).
 <!--ID: 1723992099142-->
 END%%